base0x10/Marzipan/redcode-parser/loadfile_grammar.md

  * Any number of `ORG` statements along with at most one `END` statement at the end of a file are accepted.
 The last `ORG` or `END` statement with an argument used, or 0 if none are present.
+ * Multiple PIN statements are allowed, with only the last being used
  * Numbers have the same form for field values, PIN arguments, ORG optional arguments, and END optional arguments.
     * Must be representable as `i64` (twos complement 64 bit integers)